 "With regard to HaB, the first sedcutive idea to me was to 'rehabilitate people's voices', then it was this network linking Africa and Asia [...]
 I sensed the possibility of creating a new path with new colleagues concerned with making their profession not a 'class' issue but an engagement at the service of current urgencies." - Abdourahmane Seck (University of Gaston Berger, Saint-Louis, Senegal)

-Humanities across Borders: Asia and Africa in the World is a new education and research initiative of the International Institute for Asian Studies (IIAS) principally funded by The Andrew W. Mellon Foundation in New York and IIAS, with the support of Leiden University in The Netherlands.
+Humanities across Borders: Asia and Africa in the World is a new education and research initiative of the International Institute of Asian Studies (IIAS), Leiden, The Netherlands and principally funded by The Andrew W. Mellon, New York

 - To collaborate with peers along the Asia–Africa axis of knowledge.

 - To go beyond classroom and textbook-based pedagogies and to deploy embodied teaching and learning practices.

 - To seek non-textual, lived sources of knowledge and their modes of transmission.

 - To work with local communities and civil society actors to jointly formulate research agendas.

 ms. Xiaolan Lin (HaB Programme Coordinator): x.lin [at] iias.nl

 dr Cheryl Jacob (Coordinator: Content and Curricula Design): cheryljacob2002 [at] gmail.com